biorelate/2022-full-stack/README.md

 - `npm install`
 - `npm start`

+If `npm start` does not run because the port is in use, or asks for webpack to be installed, you may find it easier to run the app as follows:  `node_modules/webpack/bin/webpack.js serve --open --mode development --port 8081`

 ## The Task

 For this assessment, we would like you to do the following: